lidawei1975/deep/README.md

 2. The program supports Monte Carlo type error analysis (Bootstrapping) to estimate accuracy of fitted peak parameters, caused by noise.
 To enable it, set "-n_err" to 5 or larger, which is the number of addtional rounds of fitting with artifical noise added.

+# Deep Picker 1D and Voigt Fitter 1D

+These two programs (deep_picker_1d, peak_fit_1d ) are very similar to the above 2D version but are for 1D spectra.
+To list all command line arguments with explanation, run them with "-h" argument.

 # CITATION:
 If you found DEEP Picker and/or nonlinear peak fitter useful, please cite our publication(s):